 Where do I report bugs?

 What’s up with the word “Blaze” in the codebase?

 This is an internal name for the tool.
 Please refer to Bazel as Bazel.

-Until the first (Alpha) release, Bazel was not available externally, so open source projects such as Chromium, Android, etc. could not use it.
+Until the first (Alpha) release, Bazel was not available externally, so open source projects such as Chromium and Android could not use it.
 In addition, the original lack of Windows support was a problem for building Windows applications, such as Chrome.
 Since the project has matured and become more stable, the Android Open Source Project is in the process of migrating to Bazel.